 How can I help my child become a better reader?

 Continue to read to him every day and expose him to the language of books.
 Have him read to you.
 If he makes a mistake, simply tell him the correct word and let him move on.
 This increases enjoyment and fluency.
 To increase comprehension, talk about the story after you’ve read it.

 What level should my child be reading at in each grade?

 There is a range of levels within each grade.
 Your child’s teacher can address your child's current level and the goals she is working on with your child.
-To see how levels generally correspond to each grade, see our Leveling Resource Guide.
+To see how levels generally correspond to each grade, review the chart below.
 With good instruction, your child will steadily become a better reader, even if he is one or two levels behind peers.